fluent/fluent-plugin-s3/README.md

 * %{uuid_flush} a uuid that is replaced everytime the buffer will be flushed.
 If you want to use this placeholder, install `uuidtools` gem first.
 * %{hostname} is replaced with `Socket.gethostname` result.
 * %{hex_random} a random hex string that is replaced for each buffer chunk, not assured to be unique.
-This is used to follow a way of peformance tuning, `Add a Hex Hash Prefix to Key Name`, written in [Request Rate and Performance Considerations - Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).
+This is used to follow a way of performance tuning, `Add a Hex Hash Prefix to Key Name`, written in [Request Rate and Performance Considerations - Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).